I was just hit – Do you want to know what you should do after a car accident?

 - Skid marks

-- The other vehicle
+- Another vehicle

-- Pictures of intersections
+- Photos of intersections

-- Other property damages
+- Other property damage

-- Contact details for the Witness
+- Contact information for the Witness

-After the Accident I Just Got Hit
+I Just Got Hit

-If the other person did not have auto insurance, and you don’t have uninsured/underinsured motorist coverage, you might have to pay for some damages out of your own pocket.
+If the other person did not have auto insurance, and you don’t have uninsured/underinsured motorist coverage, you might have to pay for some damages out of your pocket.

 File a Claim

 Filing a Successful Claim

-- Who was responsible?
+- Who was responsible for this?

 Hire a Lawyer